Will Xavier cover the spread vs. Winthrop? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Xavier has a 4-4 record against the spread and a 4-4 record overall when putting up more than 67.5 points.
+- Xavier has a 4-4 record against the spread and a 4-4 record overall when scoring more than 67.5 points.

 Bet on this or any college basketball matchup at BetMGM